So you want to: merge your data sets (and/or label your observations)

-Often times we are interested in exploring connections among variables from different sources.
-Merging your data files can be a way of collecting all the variables of interest so you can explore research questions and hypotheses about the data.
+Merging your data files collects all the variables of interest and/or labels your observations so you can explore research questions and hypotheses about the data.

-Merging isn’t about joining data frames by rows.
+Merging is not about joining data frames by rows.
 Instead row binding is what you need if you have two data frames with the exact same variables (columns) that you want to join in one data frame.
 For this, try the rbind() function in base R.

-There are a number of different ways of merging files in R. For these examples, let’s consider two data frames:
+There are a number of different ways of merging files in R. For these examples, let us consider two data frames:

 # The first data frame (Dat1) contains information on ## ID: organism ID## Day: day of sampling## Length: length at samplingstr(Dat1)